Voice of the Arabs: Pan-Arabism

-Voice of the Arabs functioned as Nasser's main vehicle in propagating his pan-Arabist views; it played a key role in propelling him to the leadership of the Arab Nationalist Movement.
+Voice of the Arabs functioned as Nasser's main vehicle in propagating his pan-Arabist views; it played a key role in propelling him to the leadership of the Arab nationalist movement.
 The service filled with declarations on Arab unity and statements that highlighted Egypt's and Nasser's roles as leaders of this movement.
 In 1954, it declared on air that "the Voice of the Arabs speaks for the Arabs, struggles for them and expresses their unity".

 Anti-imperialism/anti-colonialism

 The programming was also characterized by an anti-colonial tone and a rejection of Western imperialism.
 On one occasion, the service announced that Voice of the Arabs was "in the service of the Arab nation and its struggle against Western imperialism and its lackeys in the Arab world."

 The first three years of its broadcasts focused on North African political struggles.
-The service supported the causes of French-exiled Sultan Mohammed V in Morocco and Habib Bourguiba's Neo-Destour Party in Tunisia.
+The service supported the causes of French-exiled Sultan Mohammed V in Morocco and Habib Bourguiba's Neo Destour in Tunisia.
 As an expression of Nasser's anti-colonial stance, the service enabled and encouraged exiled Algerians to update Algerian followers on their activities.
 Voice of the Arabs supported Algerian revolutionaries not only by allowing them to use the services and facilities of the station but also by explicitly favoring the FLN's struggle against the French and broadcasting anti-French propaganda.

 The service then turned its attention eastward; Iraq and Jordan became the next targets of Nasser's anti-colonial rhetoric and broadcasts.
 In an effort rid the Arab world of any Western influence, Voice of the Arabs launched a propaganda war against Iraq's then-Prime Minister Nuri as-Said, criticizing Iraq's participation in the Baghdad Pact.
 It also appealed directly to Jordanian citizens, calling them to campaign against Jordan's potential participation in the Baghdad Pact.
 This continued until the 1958 Iraqi Revolution overthrew the Iraqi monarchy, and Iraq subsequently withdrew its participation from the organization.

-Voice of the Arabs widely broadcast Nasser's nationalization of the Suez Canal in 1956 and the removal of British Forces from Egypt, contributing to the service's popularity and heightened concern among Western powers regarding the service.
-Combined with attacks on British and French allies in the region, these events led Britain and France to increase monitoring of Egyptian broadcast.
+Voice of the Arabs widely broadcast Nasser's nationalization of the Suez Canal in 1956 and the removal of British forces from Egypt, contributing to the service's popularity and heightened concern among Western powers regarding the service.
+Combined with attacks on British and French allies in the region, these events led Britain and France to increase monitoring of Egyptian broadcasts.
 Violent and non-violent efforts to silence the radio failed and contributed to the radio's and Nasser's prestige and popularity.

 From 1956 to the 1960s, Voice of the Arabs also gave expression to anti-British sentiments vis-à-vis its broadcast in North Yemen.
-The service provoked action against the British presence in Aden (Southern Yemen), a move countered by Saudi-Arabian-supported pro-British radio broadcasts from Aden.
-Voice of the Arabs then took a more aggressive stance against Saudi-Arabia.
+The service provoked action against the British presence in Aden (Southern Yemen), a move countered by Saudi Arabian-supported pro-British radio broadcasts from Aden.
+Voice of the Arabs then took a more aggressive stance against Saudi Arabia.

 Following the union with Syria in 1958 and the expansion of Egypt's transmitter power, the service also promoted liberation struggles in African countries south of the Sahara.